AxisCommunications/docker-compose-acap/README.md

 ## Securing the Docker Compose ACAP using TLS

 The Docker Compose ACAP can be run in either TLS mode or unsecured mode.
-The Docker Compose ACAP uses unsecured mode by default.
-There is an option to choose between "TCPSocket" and "IPCSocket" socket parameters.
-The TLS mode can be used with a TCP socket, as well as with or without an IPC socket.
-When the parameter "TCPSocket" is set to 'no', the parameter "UseTLS" will also be set to 'no'.
+The Docker Compose ACAP uses unsecured mode by default.These modes can be used with or without TCP and IPC sockets.There is an option to choose between "TCPSocket" and "IPCSocket" socket parameters.
+It should be noted that if TCP and IPC sockets are not enabled, Dockerd will not start.

 Use the "Use TLS", "TCP Socket" and "IPC Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
 Whenever these settings change, the Docker daemon will automatically restart.